Prag8855/aab/content/guides/german-health-insurance.md

 - **You have pre-existing health problems**
     Private health insurers might charge more or refuse to cover you.
 Even getting psychotherapy can disqualify you.
 Public health insurance is usually forced to accept you.

+Public health insurance is **the safest option**, because you can always choose private health insurance later.[^82]

 ### Choose private health insurance if...

 - **You have stable income**
     Private health insurance makes sense if you have a high income for the rest of your career.
-- **You want fast doctor appointments**
+- **You want faster doctor appointments**
-    It's much easier to find a doctor.
+    It's much easier to find a doctor, a psychotherapist, a paediatrician or a gynaecologist.
 - **You want the best coverage**
     Private health insurance lets you pay more and get the best coverage for you and your family.
 - **You want better treatment**
     You can choose a specific doctor, or a specific kind of treatment.
 For example, you can get innovative therapy or medication that is not yet covered by public health insurance.[^73] It can cover better dental implants, a better wheelchair, or a better hospital room.
 - **You plan to leave Germany in a few years**
     You can get short-term private health insurance.
 It's up to 50% cheaper, because there is no old age provision.[^74]

+Private health insurance is **a risky decision**.
+If you are not happy, it's really hard to switch to public health insurance.
+Never choose private health insurance yourself.
+Always [ask a broker](#insurance-brokers) to help you choose.

 ### Choose expat health insurance if...